Skip sidebar navigation

 Gradin Community Sports Park

-Coming to Gradin Sports Park in 2025, the City is adding two new softball and baseball fields and two new soccer fields to complete the vision of the sports park that began more than two decades ago.
+Coming to Gradin Sports Park in 2025: The City is adding two new softball and baseball fields, two new soccer fields, and an amenity plaza (pickleball, dog park, etc.) to complete the vision of the sports park that began more than two decades ago.

 Contact Tina.Osterink@GreshamOregon.gov.